Salesflare/hapi-routes/README.md

 {
   dir: String,    // (Required): relative path where to search for route files.
-  test: RegExp,   // (Optional): regular expression for matching files, defaults to /\.(js)$/ }
+  test: RegExp,   // (Optional): regular expression for matching files, defaults to /\.(js)$/
+  glob: Boolean   // (Optional): When 'true' this will glob all files in the provided
+                                 directory.
+Requires a globable path: 'routes/*',
+                                 'routes/**/*.js', etc
+}
 ```
 In the example the routes are located in `test/routes` relative to the `server.js` module.